athulkumarr/Basic_Problems/Longest Substring Without Repetition/readme.md

+## Problem Description

-## Given a string s, find the length of the longest substring without repeating characters.
+Given a string s, find the length of the longest substring without repeating characters.

 ## Input 1:
 		s = "abcabcbb"